 3. Update Your To-Do Lists

-Don’t just write what you have to do in your to-do list.
+Don’t just write what you have to do on your to-do list.
 Turn it into a productivity-boosting tool by including all the important details for each task so you don’t have to go digging for them later.
 For example, if you have a Zoom call scheduled, include the video link or dial-in number.
 You may also want to link to the call agenda or any notes you need to have on hand.

 Keeping everything in one location means you won’t have to hunt through your emails to find a meeting code or agenda—wasting time and energy and potentially making you late for the call.
 More importantly, documenting what the item requires for completion means you won’t ever forget why you added it in the first place.
 The few minutes you save each day can add up, giving you more time and helping you feel more organized.

 If your current to-do list is holding you back, consider asking your leader if you can test work management software.
-This tool allows you to create assignments for yourself and other team members, including all the information needed to complete it.
+This tool allows you to create assignments for yourself and other team members, including all the information needed to complete them.

 To-do list in Paymo

-Be More Productive: If you can’t get manager buy-in for a new software, update your own toolbox.
+Be More Productive: If you can’t get manager buy-in for new software, update your own toolbox.
 Use a tool like Paymo to get more organized, create checklists, attach files to tasks, and organize your digital workflow in a way that works for the way you think and work.
 Or clock in your time on your Mac or PC through an online “tomato” clock like the ones advised in the Pomodoro method.

 4. Get Enough Sleep to Reduce Stress